ErichDylus/Open-Source-Law/forms/legal/SMLLC Checklist.md

 - [ ] `State-specific` each state has its own system for paying quarterly estimated state taxes.
     - these estimated amount payments can often be scheduled in advance for a taxable year and auto-withdrawn from your LLC's bank account (make a note of these payment dates)
 - [ ] Consult a CPA for annual tax filings/payments and any other tax or accounting concerns
-    - for example, whether your SMLLC should be taxed as a pass-through (most common) or a corporation (and if so, handling IRS form 8832 and other necessary payment flows and administrative tasks)
+    - for example, whether your SMLLC should be taxed as a pass-through (most common) or a corporation (and if so, handling IRS form 8832 and other necessary payment flows and administrative tasks), or what retirement account/plan may best suit your situation
 - [ ] Consult a lawyer for:
     - contracts your LLC may enter into, including any form agreements you may want your clients to sign (your lawyer should be involved any time a contract is signed)
     - any litigation activity (obviously)